pond/dnd/party_ripa/journals/campaign_7/part_7.md

 The woman says to Ed, "We really need to go!"

-Arturo asks where we'll meet them in Neverwinter - the **Purple Penants**.
+Arturo asks where we'll meet them in Neverwinter - an inn called the **Purple Pennants**.

 He offers 100gp!
 Penny insight 1+2 on that (!) - she believes 100gp are indeed in the offering.
 Francesc's insight is much better; he seems genuine, the money is real.
 Seems good-hearted, but like he's fucked up in life before.
 We agree to try.
 Arturo is very pursuasive and gets 50gp as a downpayment!
 But now, we're committed.
 We split it - 12gp, 5sp each.